Causes at a glance

 Solar dermatitis, sunburn, squamous cell carcinoma, mites and ringworm

-Scabs on back near tail:
+Scabs on the back near the base of the tail:

 Flea allergy dermatitis